UPDATE: Legal Research in Mali

 By Servaas Feiertag

-Servaas Feiertag is an independent consultant and international expert at Servaas Feiertag Consultancy working on Rule of Law promotion, justice reform, access to justice and anti-corruption mechanisms at a state, institutional, and grassroots level as a technical expert, lead researcher, senior evaluator, expert on program identification and design, and trainer in Africa, the Middle East and Asia.
+Servaas Feiertag is an independent consultant and international expert at Servaas Feiertag Consultancy working on Rule of Law promotion, justice reform, good governance, integrity and anti-corruption mechanisms and organizational development at state, institutional, and grassroots level as a technical expert, lead researcher, team leader senior evaluator, expert on program identification and design, and trainer in Sub Sahara Africa, MENA region and Eastern Europe.

 Servaas Feiertag has worked on a regular basis in Mali since 2005 with central government, public institutions and civil society organizations on the strengthening of the rule of law, access to justice and anti-corruption work.
 Some examples of his work include the midterm review of PRODEJ (the ten-year justice reform program), the development of paralegal services and promotion of access to justice with civil society organizations.
 More recently he has worked on the analysis of the justice sector after the 2012 crisis and an assessment of rule of law promotion donor efforts and their results between 2012 -2015.